ginstrom/paladin-novel/manuscript/chapter-06.md

 "Perfect."
 Pell's eyes swept the surroundings with a calculating gaze.
 "We'll blend right in with the ruins."

 Gond approached the ancient walls, studying the faded carvings—symbols of peace, intertwined circles worn smooth by centuries of weather.
 He touched one carving, the damp stone cool beneath his fingertips.
-Gond noticed again a gentle tugging in his chest.
+The warmth in his chest pulsed gently, like a second heartbeat.

 "We shelter here."
 He forced authority into his voice, though the words came easier than expected.
 "Sim, will the old gods mind squatters?"